GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/6.0/en.md

 - The Schema Configuration module is disabled by default ([#2848](https://github.com/GatoGraphQL/GatoGraphQL/pull/2848))
 - The schema tutorial page is hidden by default ([#2856](https://github.com/GatoGraphQL/GatoGraphQL/pull/2856))
 - The settings under "Schema Elements Configuration" (new item) need to be set again ([#2861](https://github.com/GatoGraphQL/GatoGraphQL/pull/2861))
+- If the "GraphiQL" and "Schema" pages don't appear on the menu, you need to disable/re-enable the plugin (due to the newly-added "Schema Editing Access" module, see below)

 ## Improvements